 HE describes a spectrum of potentially reversible neurologic and psychiatric abnormalities generally seen in patients with liver failure.
 HE is a common complication of all forms of cirrhosis, and up to 80% of cirrhotic patients have some form of HE, ranging from minimal hepatic encephalopathy, or MHE, to overt hepatic encephalopathy, or OHE.
 In the United States alone, it is estimated that over 500,000 patients suffer from some form of HE, not all of whom have been diagnosed.
 Patients with cirrhosis have an increased risk of developing bacterial infections, and infection is a common precipitant of HE, as well as an independent predictor of mortality in these patients.

-We are evaluating both KB174 and KB195 for the potential treatment of HE.
+We are evaluating both KB195 and KB174 for clinical development for the potential treatment of HE.
 For KB195, data from our hyperammonemia program in UCD will inform our decision as to whether to develop KB195 in HE.
 For KB174, we plan to initiate two non-IND human clinical studies in the first half of 2019 to support our HE program, including one in patients with hepatic impairment.
-We plan to advance one of these two MMT candidates into a Phase 2 clinical trial for HE under an IND, if the IND is cleared, in the first quarter of 2020.
+We plan to be ready to advance one of these two MMT candidates into a Phase 2 clinical trial for OHE under an IND, if the IND is cleared, in the second half of 2020.

 Infections Caused by Multi-Drug Resistant (MDR) Bacteria